carbon-language/carbon-lang/llvm/docs/LangRef.rst

     can prove that the function does not execute any convergent operations.
     Similarly, the optimizer may remove ``convergent`` on calls/invokes when it can prove that the call/invoke cannot call a convergent function.
+``hot``
+    This attribute indicates that this function is a hot spot of the program execution.
+The function will be optimized more aggressively and will be placed into special subsection of the text section to improving locality.

+    When profile feedback is enabled, this attribute has the precedence over the profile information.
+By marking a function ``hot``, users can work around the cases where the training input does not have good coverage on all the hot functions.
 ``inaccessiblememonly``
     This attribute indicates that the function may only access memory that is not accessible by the module being compiled.
 This is a weaker form